vitest-dev/vitest/docs/config/index.md

 - **Type**: `string[]`
 - **Default:** `[]`

 Glob patter of file paths that will trigger the whole suite rerun.
+This paired with the `--changed` argument will run the whole test suite if the trigger is found in the git diff.

 Useful if you are testing calling CLI commands, because Vite cannot construct a module graph: